 - - Please visit: Wichita Band Instrument Co. - -

-Today I posted an article on the IHS website, an “online exclusive,” “Median and Ulnar Neuropathies in University Brass Players.”
+An article on the IHS website, an “online exclusive,” is “Median and Ulnar Neuropathies in University Brass Players.”
 The article is somewhat medical reading but in short relates to carpal tunnel syndrome and other related stresses.

 UPDATE: One other thing I should have also mentioned is oil the valves!
 They should move quickly and easily.
 If they have a heavy, slow action, besides hampering your technique, this of course is another element of what causes left arm problems